 ESG

-Environmental, Social or Governance issues.
-A range of factors that engaged or thoughtful investors may be concerned with.
-These provide a set of parameters to measure the sustainability and ethics of a potential investment.
+ESG stands for Environmental, Social and Governance factors that engaged or thoughtful investors may be concerned with.
+These provide a set of parameters to measure the ethics and credentials of a potential investment.
 Environmental criteria are used to evaluate the environmental impact a business has (such as its carbon emissions or pollution levels); Social criteria address issues such as human rights policies and responsible employment practices, while Governance criteria include the running of a business or best practice, such as its political contributions, executive pay or shareholder rights.

 Ethical Investing